pingcap/docs-cn/v3.0/how-to/deploy/data-migration-with-ansible.md

 grafana_admin_password = "admin"
 ```

+`{version}` is the version number of the DM-Ansible you use.
 For details about DM-worker parameters, see [DM-worker configuration parameters description](#dm-worker-configuration-parameters-description).

 ### Option 2: Use the cluster topology of multiple DM-worker instances on each node